How to Build Your Own Skis or Snowboard: A Guide

 Final Notes

 The first pair will take time, and it might not be perfect — but that’s the fun of it.
 Learn, iterate, and don’t hesitate to test ideas.
-Once you ride something you made with your own hands, it’s hard to go back.
+Once you ride something you made with your own hands, you won’t go back.